 Canada's small and medium-sized enterprises (SMEs) are the main job generators in the economy.
 But their growth lags those in other advanced economies and they face hurdles to financing that are damping their prospects.
 The authors recommend policy actions in both debt financing and equity financing to help remedy the situation.

 Miwako Nitani and Aurin Shaila Nusrat

 THE C.D.
-HOWE INSTITUTE'S COMMITMENT TO QUALITY, INDEPENDENCE AND NONPARTISANSHIP is Associate Professor of Finance, University of Ottawa, and Fellow-In-Residence, C.D.
-Howe Institute.
+HOWE INSTITUTE'S COMMITMENT TO QUALITY, INDEPENDENCE AND NONPARTISANSHIP

+The C.D.
+Howe Institute's reputation for quality, integrity and nonpartisanship is its chief asset.